How to ensure a successful ERP Migration

 3. ASSIGN THE RIGHT PEOPLE

-- Ideally, these people should be long term company employees who are well versed in the company background and its history with legacy systems.
+- Ideally, these people should be long-term company employees who are well versed in the company background and its history with legacy systems.

 - These employees can surf your company to extract and organize that data into structured charts.

-- You, in turn, will rest assured that you have trusted people that will make sure to keep pushing the ERP system migration forward until everything is successfully entered the new system.
+- You, in turn, will rest assured that you have trusted people that will make sure to keep pushing the ERP system migration forward until everything is successfully entered into the new system.

 4. REMEMBER THAT TIME IS OF THE ESSENCE